-We obsess over making sure everything we do is setting us up for success.
+We obsess over ensuring everything we do sets us up for success.
 Tools that push automation, data, and detailed buyer personas help us personalize our sales and marketing efforts, thus enhancing each channel and driving more conversions.

 A recent survey shows that 97% of professionals consider it important that vendors have relevant content that speaks directly to their company.
 And to achieve that, you need buyer personas.

 What are Buyer Personas?

 Buyer personas are fictionalized representations of your current customer base’s general characteristics, interests, and behaviors and your potential customers.
 Building detailed and thorough Buyer Personas will help you better understand those prospects that are a good fit for your product/service.